 Common eSIM issues

-• eSIM won’t activate: As silly as it sounds, turn it on and turn it off again.
+- eSIM won’t activate: As silly as it sounds, turn it on and turn it off again.
 Restart your phone and check your settings.
 If everything seems fine but it isn’t activating, contact customer support.

-• Slow data speeds: Try switching networks manually.
+- Slow data speeds: Try switching networks manually.
 You’ll likely have access to a few different local network options.
 So select a new one and wait a bit to see if it has a stronger connection.
 If none work, contact customer support.

-• No signal in a specific country: Confirm the eSIM is valid for that region.
+- No signal in a specific country: Confirm the eSIM is valid for that region.
 Someone complained that they bought an Airalo package for the UK which worked fine in London but not Dublin.
 But Dublin isn’t part of the UK, so likely wasn’t included in the package they bought!

-Best eSIM results with customer service
+Get the best results with eSIM customer service

 Customer service seems to be the most consistent pain-point users experience with ALL the best eSIM providers.